 Toyota GR Supra review - performance and 0-60 time

 Toyota has worked to give the car some aural character, and in the sportier driving modes there are the obligatory crackles when backing off the throttle.
-And seat-of-the-pants it feels comfortably as quick as the 0-62mph time suggests, punching hard from very few revs and the acceleration never really tailing off until you bump into the limiter.
+And seat-of-the-pants it feels comfortably as quick as the 4.3sec 0-62mph time suggests, punching hard from very few revs and the acceleration never really tailing off until you bump into the limiter.
 It responds well in-gear too, taking off with the merest hint of throttle input.

-It’s one of several areas the car feels short on interaction, as good though the ZF is, it’s not as sharp as the dual-clutch ’boxes offered elsewhere, and the process of switching the car into sport mode, knocking the gear shifter into manual and then changing down half a dozen gears just to wake everything up feels neither efficient, nor fun or interactive.
+Perhaps it’s a symptom of the low-set driving position or the minimal glass area but it seems to accentuate the car’s performance too – there’s a proper muscle car vibe.
+The transmission is one of several areas the car feels short on interaction, as good though the ZF is, it’s not as sharp as the dual-clutch ’boxes offered elsewhere, and the process of switching the car into sport mode, knocking the gear shifter into manual and then changing down half a dozen gears just to wake everything up feels neither efficient nor fun, or interactive.

 This is where the new manual comes in, as while it will almost certainly be slower on paper, the extra engagement instilled by needing to stoke the engine yourself should make a big difference day-to-day.
 The good news is that Toyota’s iMT auto-blip function has been integrated into downshifts, while the actual shift action has been intensely developed by Gazoo Racing, too.